betagouv/aides-jeunes/README.md

 - [OpenFisca tracer](https://openfisca.github.io/tracer/) can allow you to debug OpenFisca computations. ([source](https://github.com/openfisca/tracer))

+- `npm run generate-missing-institutions-aides-velo` allow you to generate missing institutions for the package `aides-velo`.

+- `npm run test-definition-periods` allow you to valid the periods of openfisca requested variables.

+- `npm run evaluate-benefits <simulationId>` allow you to evaluate benefits with simulation id.

 ## NetlifyCMS development

 It is possible to locally debug changes in NetlifyCMS configuration.